Apartment Hunting In Montreal: How To Deal With It?

 Can you pay my bills?

 I owe this one to Destiny’s Child famous song ‘Bills, Bills, Bills’.
 How much does electricity cost in the apartment you’re eyeing?
-Several old buildings are poorly isolated, which can result in monstrous electricity bills — especially in the winter.
+Several old buildings are poorly insulated, which can result in monstrous electricity bills — especially in the winter.

 When are you going to move?